-The country’s climate is between a continental climate in the north, with cold winters, and hot, humid summers with well distributed rainfall patterns, and a more Adriatic climate in the south with hot, dry summers and autumns and rank daily average relatively cold winters with heavy inland snowfall.
-Differences in elevation, proximity to the Adriatic Sea and large river basins, as well as exposure to the winds account for climate differences.
-Northern Serbia possesses typical continental climate, with air masses from northern and western Europe which shape its climatic profile.
+The country’s climate is between a continental climate in the north, with cold winters, and hot, humid summers with well-distributed rainfall patterns, and a more Adriatic climate in the south with hot, dry summers and autumns and rank daily average relatively cold winters with heavy inland snowfall.
+Differences in elevation, proximity to the Adriatic Sea and large river basins, as well as exposure to the winds, account for climate differences.
+Northern Serbia possesses a typical continental climate, with air masses from northern and western Europe which shape its climatic profile.
 South and South-west Serbia is subjected to Mediterranean influences.

 National holidays in Serbia – nonworking:

 January 02 Day after New Year’s Day